TheImagingSource/tiscamera/README.md

 GigE-Vision cameras have a several seconds long delay before they can be reliably detected on the network.

-To speed up this process for applications, a background daemon is build and installed which detects cameras before an application starts.
+To speed up this process for applications, a background daemon is built and installed, which detects cameras before an application starts.
 The following commands will activate the daemon on your system:

 ```
 sudo systemctl daemon-reload                 # make systemd aware of gige-daemon